With the cost of electricity inflating 3%-5% each year, you may be considering alternative sources of energy, such as solar.

 With solar power having the highest initial costs of any other renewable energy source, you would think it would be pretty good.
 But in reality, solar panels have pretty low efficiency.

 If you’re in a prime location you will be lucky to get more than a 22% conversion rate, with the best and most expensive technology available.

-Then there is the potential of the solar panels being damaged by storms.
-On top of the cost of replacing the solar panels, the damaged ones have to be handled and disposed of properly due to the toxic compounds used inside.
+What’s worse, damaged solar panels have to be handled and disposed of properly due to the toxic compounds used inside.
+They can’t be put in the landfill.

-This article will discuss the major disadvantages of solar energy that should be taken into consideration before deciding on whether or not to go solar.
+This article will discuss the disadvantages of solar energy that should be taken into consideration before deciding on whether or not to go solar.